Twisted Bilayer Graphene IV. Exact Insulator Ground States and Phase Diagram

-we find the ground state at filling $\nu$ undergoes an interaction-driven first order phase transition from the lowest Chern number $\nu_C=\text{sgn}(\nu B)(2-|\nu|)$ to the highest Chern number $\nu_C=\text{sgn}(\nu B)(4-|\nu|)$ (Fig. \ref{fig:PD}(a)).
+we find the ground state at filling $\nu$ undergoes an interaction-driven first order phase transition from the lowest Chern number $\nu_C=\text{sgn}(\nu B)(2-|\nu|)$ (which is fully or partially intervalley coherent) to the highest Chern number $\nu_C=\text{sgn}(\nu B)(4-|\nu|)$ (which is valley polarized), as illustrated in Fig. \ref{fig:PD}(a).
+Note that we numerically find $U_1-\nu^2U_2>0$ for any $|\nu|\le3$ and $0< w_0/w_1\le 1$ without the FMC, so $B_{\nu}^*>0$.
 For filling $\nu=\pm3$, the ground state always have a Chern number $\nu_C=\text{sgn}(\nu B)$.
-For $\nu=0$, the magnetic field $B$ has no contribution in Eq. (\ref{eq:free-energy}), and we expect the Chern number $\nu_C=0$ state to stay robust.
+For $\nu=0$, the magnetic field $B$ has no contribution in Eq.~(\ref{eq:free-energy}), and we expect the Chern number $\nu_C=0$ state to stay robust.
 This leads to a predicted dominant Landau fan diagram as shown in Fig. \ref{fig:PD}(b), with interaction-driven first order transitions between different Chern numbers at finite $B$ near $\nu=\pm1,\pm2$.
-Near $\nu=0$, we expect no interaction-driven phase transition, but has the Landau fan contributed by Landau levels at the CNP (which we expect to be spin 2-fold degenerate, since the ground state $|\Psi_{0,0}^{\text{nc-nf}}\rangle$ we found in Eq. (\ref{eq-Psi-nc-nf}) is a spin-singlet, but breaks valley U(1) symmetry).
-For $w_0\approx 0.8w_1$ near the magic angle \cite{Uchida_corrugation,Wijk_corrugation,dai_corrugation, jain_corrugation}, and top/bottom gate screening length $\xi\approx 10$nm, we estimated that $U_1/U_0\approx0.02$ (see App. \ref{app:magnetic} Fig. \ref{fig:U1U0}), which gives a critical field $B_{1}^*\approx 0.5$T at fillings $\nu=\pm1$, and $B_{2}^*\approx 0.25$T at fillings $\nu=\pm2$.
+Near $\nu=0$, we expect no interaction-driven phase transition, but has the Landau fan contributed by Landau levels at the CNP (which we expect to be spin 2-fold degenerate, since the ground state $|\Psi_{0,0}^{\text{nc-nf}}\rangle$ we found in Eq.~(\ref{eq-Psi-nc-nf}) is a spin-singlet thus spin degenerate, but breaks valley U(1) symmetry thus valley nondegenerate).
+For $w_0\approx 0.8w_1$ near the magic angle \cite{Uchida_corrugation,Wijk_corrugation,dai_corrugation, jain_corrugation}, and top/bottom gate screening length $\xi\approx 10$nm, we estimated that $U_1/U_0\approx0.02$ and $U_2/U_0\approx 0.0015$ without the FMC (see App. \ref{app:magnetic} Fig. \ref{fig:U1U0}(b)), which gives a critical field $B_{1}^*\approx 0.5$T at fillings $\nu=\pm1$, and $B_{2}^*\approx 0.2$T at fillings $\nu=\pm2$.